Your Position: Home > Consumer Electronics > OEM's Guide to Design for Manufacturing for Injection ...

 Flow lines

-Visible streaks or waves in the surface of the part, caused by inconsistent cooling of the material.
+Flow lines are visible streaks or waves on the surface, arising from inconsistent cooling of the injected material.

-Design for manufacturability greatly reduces or eliminates the most common defects that can occur with plastic injection molding.
-The case study below is just one example of how DFM was used to solve a set of problems in the plastic injection molding process.
+Implementing design for manufacturability significantly reduces or eliminates the prevalent defects associated with plastic injection molding.
+Below is a case study exemplifying how DFM effectively addressed quality concerns in the injection molding process.

-Case Study: Solving Quality Issues for a Medical Device
+Case Study: Resolving Quality Challenges for a Medical Device

-Design revisions were needed to improve the process, but the OEM had only legacy data for the device.
-Rather than relying solely on 2D drawings and 3D solid models, Crescent Industries employed 3D printing to create prototypes demonstrating their recommended design modifications.
-The OEM was able to use the redesigned and 3D printed parts in their completed product assembly as if they were assembling and testing a unit that had gone through the entire manufacturing process.
-This approach not only shortened the time needed for redesign, but assured the OEM that they would be receiving a finished medical device that met their needs
+To enhance the process, design modifications were necessary, but the OEM lacked up-to-date data for the device.
+Instead of relying solely on 2D and 3D models, Crescent Industries employed 3D printing to produce prototypes demonstrating their recommended design changes.
+The OEM was able to incorporate the redesigned and 3D printed parts from their assembly while testing their functionality just as if they had completed the entire manufacturing progression.
+This methodology expedited the redesign process and assured the OEM of receiving a medical device that fully met their specifications.

 Comments